 These collections occupy the top two levels of the museum, while the lower levels are dedicated to temporary exhibitions, the shop and the coffee house.

-On my visit, there was a temporary exhibition on 19th and early 20th century Austrian landscape art, and another on African and Oceanic art (and its influence on European artists).
+On my visit, there was a temporary exhibition on 19th and early 20th-century Austrian landscape art, and another on African and Oceanic art (and its influence on European artists).

 The museum sits in the southern half of the MQ complex, to the left as you come through the main entrance.

 - A basic adult entrance ticket cost €13, with the usual concessions and opportunities for discounts on combination tickets.
 See the official website for up-to-date prices and opening hours.
+The Vienna Pass gets you in free.

 Once you pass the ticket barrier, you enter a bright, tall (as in several storeys high) marbled hall featuring huge photos of Schiele halfway up.
 Look left for audioguides and information, right for stairs and lifts to the other levels.